Tnookedi/Python-assignments/README.md

-This is a collection of coding assignments I had to submit for my CS 103 class ( my first coding class ).
+This is a collection of coding assignments and some additional notes I had to submit for my CS 103 class ( my first coding class ).